-I took an informal survey of my CFA candidate contacts recently and was pretty happy with the outcome.
-Of the nine candidates I talked to, most had started studying for the CFA exams sometime between late January and early March.
+I took an informal survey of my CFA Program candidate contacts recently and was pretty happy with the outcome.
+Of the nine candidates I talked to, most had started studying for the exams sometime between late January and early March.

-Candidates reported spending around 10 or 15 hours of studying and had just over 200 hours total on the CFA curriculum.
+Candidates reported spending around 10 or 15 hours of studying and had just over 200 hours total on the curriculum.

 There were a few outliers in the group.
 One candidate had started studying in December and had been over the curriculum for more than 400 hours so far.
 She was very confident she wouldn’t have a problem on the exam.